-Developing a compliance culture has never been more important within companies.
+Developing a compliance culture is just as important as creating a workplace culture within organisations.
 Organisations such as Equifax and Capital One create media storms when data under their watch is exposed; however, data leaks come in many shapes and all sizes.
 One of the most damaging is an accidental data leak via an employee.
 The result of such data exposure can have huge implications for an organisation, as not only is the loss of sensitive data embarrassing and damaging to reputation, but it can also impact your compliance posture and result in heavy fines.

 Building a “cyber security compliance culture” can help prevent your company from becoming a compliance statistic; here is how and why.

 When Good Insiders Go Accidentally Bad